kiyojiii/Streamlit_Laboratory2/README.md

 "streamlit run Dashboard.py"

-If you have complete packages, then you should have no errors and the streamlit app will run smoothly
+If you have complete packages, then you should have no errors and the streamlit app will run smoothly P.S don't forget to change the save model, csv file paths on the py files